Ponnani: Portuguese era

 In the 16th century, Ponnani witnessed several battles between Kozhikode naval chiefs, known as the Kunhali Marakkars, and the Portuguese colonizers.
 Whenever a formal war was broke out between the Portuguese and the Kozhikode rulers, the Portuguese attacked and plundered, as the opportunity offered, the port of Ponnani.

 As per some historians, the ancestral home of the Kunhali Marakkar family was at Ponnani.
 In course of time they spread to Tanur and other settlements of the west coast.
 It seems that the Kunhalis shifted their base to Putupattanam when Fransico de Almedia attacked Ponnani (1507).
 There is another view about the origin of Kunhali Marakkars.
-As per this tradition, they were descended from a Muslim merchant by name Muhammmad who traded in Cochin.
+As per this tradition, they were descended from a Muslim merchant by name Muhammad who traded in Cochin.
 Muhammad and his brother were forced to leave Cochin and settle at Ponnani in the wake of the Portuguese occupation of the place which had resulted in the destruction of his ships and warehouses.
 The Marakkars later moved his base to Kozhikode and when Ponnani was sacked by de Menezes (1525), he offered help to the Samutiri in his fight against the Portuguese.
 Kutti Pokkar, a Captain in the fleet of Pattu Marakkar (Kunhali Marakkar the Third), was a native of Ponnani.

 Ponnani is usually considered as the military capital of the Samutiris of Kozhikode.
 For an assault on Cochin in 1500 AD, the Samutiri seems to have assembled a huge army of 50,000 Nairs at Ponnani.
 It is widely written that the Muslims were ready to defend their bastion of Ponnani with their life ("to die as martyrs").

 It is known that large number of men and vessels from Ponnani took part in a battle against the Portuguese off the coast of Kannur on 16 March 1506.
 In addition to the native Muslims, the Kozhikode Fleet of around two hundred large vessels carried large number of "red-coated" Turkish soldiers.
 Lorenzo Almeida was able to defeat this combined forces, and near 3,000 Muslims were killed the battle.
 The Portuguese loss was very trifling.